-applies regardless of gender, sexual orientation or gender identity or expression, and to individuals affected directly or as a third-party.
 It also applies to incidents involving parties of the same sex.
 Applicants may file a complaint under this policy.
 Compliance with this policy is the responsibility of all workforce members and students.

-The EEO and HR Regulations Department will determine whether this policy is applicable to the alleged misconduct.
+The EEO department will determine whether this policy is applicable to the alleged misconduct.

-3. Steps in the Disciplinary Process
+3. Steps in the Disciplinary Action Process

-After a complaint is filed, EEO and HR Regulations investigates the complaint of alleged Sexual Misconduct following a determination that an investigation is warranted.
-A representative from the EEO and HR Regulations Department will contact the Complainant as soon as reasonably possible, but no later than five (5) work days, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.
+After a complaint is filed, the EEO department investigates the complaint of alleged sexual misconduct following a determination that an investigation is warranted.
+A representative from the EEO department will contact the complainant as soon as reasonably possible, but no later than five working days, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.

 The complaint is supported by a written statement containing information provided by the person making the complaint.
-Information documented usually includes: the name of the person making the complaint, the nature of the complaint, the name of Respondent, date(s) of the alleged incident(s), and names of any witnesses or persons having knowledge about the complaint.
-While an investigation may begin on the basis of an oral complaint, the Complainant is strongly encouraged to file a written complaint.
-In this situation, the EEO and HR Regulations Department will prepare a statement of what he or she understands the complaint to be and seek to obtain verification of the complaint from the Complainant.
+Information documented usually includes: the name of the person making the complaint, the nature of the complaint, the name of the respondent, the date(s) of the alleged incident(s), and the names of any witnesses or persons having knowledge about the complaint.
+While an investigation may begin on the basis of an oral complaint, the complainant is strongly encouraged to file a written complaint.
+In this situation, the EEO department will prepare a statement of what it understands the complaint to be and seek to obtain verification of the complaint from the complainant.

-Throughout the Complaint and investigation process, a Complainant or Respondent may be accompanied by an individual providing support except as may be limited by Family Education Rights and Privacy Act (FERPA).
+Throughout the complaint and investigation process, a complainant or respondent may be accompanied by an individual providing support except as may be limited by Family Education Rights and Privacy Act (FERPA).
 The supporter may not actively participate in a meeting or interview.

-In its initial meeting with the Complainant or the Respondent, the EEO and HR Regulations Department will provide a copy of this policy and MD Anderson Institutional Policy ADM1104, Clery Act Policy on Reporting Criminal Activity (best viewed in Chrome), as appropriate, discuss the contents, informal resolution, and the procedures involved in conducting an investigation of the alleged sexual incident, including confidentiality and anti-retaliation provisions, and identify additional resources available to the Complainant.
+In its initial meeting with the complainant or the respondent, the EEO department will provide a copy of this policy and MD Anderson Institutional Policy ADM1104, Clery Act Policy on Reporting Criminal Activity (best viewed in Chrome), as appropriate, discuss the contents, informal resolution, and the procedures involved in conducting an investigation of the alleged sexual incident, including confidentiality and anti-retaliation provisions; and identify additional resources available to the complainant.

-The EEO and HR Regulations

-Department, in collaboration with

-UT Police and other Administrators,

-will facilitate the arrangement of

-any interim safety measures as

-appropriate, pending the outcome

-of the complaint and investigation.

-These measures may include

-changing work or class locations,

-rescheduling an assignment or

-test, altering academic schedules,

-withdrawing from or retaking a class without penalty, issuing a no contact directive, increased supervision or monitoring, security escorts, and free counseling services.
+The EEO department, in collaboration with UT Police and other administrators, will facilitate the arrangement of any interim safety measures as appropriate, pending the outcome of the complaint and investigation.
+These measures may include changing work or class locations, rescheduling an assignment or test, altering academic schedules, withdrawing from or retaking a class without penalty, issuing a No Contact Order, increased supervision or monitoring, security escorts, and free counseling services.